Topics The 10th Japan-Taiwan Pharmaceutical Exchange Conference" was held

 The 10th meeting was attended by more than 500 participants from the pharmaceutical and medical device industries in Japan and Taiwan, who shared the latest information on the promotion of clinical trials using digital tools, countermeasures against novel coronavirus infection (COVID-19), and the medical insurance systems of both countries.
 In addition to forming the basis for cooperation between the two sides, in-depth presentations and discussions were held on each topic, and a new drug review collaboration scheme is underway to ensure that new drugs approved in Japan are launched promptly in Taiwan.
 Discussions on both sides of the issue have helped to further deepen mutual understanding toward the creation of innovative new drugs for the aging society in the Asian region.

-The Japanese side of the exchange conference was hosted by the Japan-Taiwan Exchange Association and supported by the Pharmaceuticals and Medical Devices Agency (PMDA), the Pharmaceutical Manufacturers Association of Japan (PMAJ), and others.
-Many people from related organizations attended, including Mr. Naoyuki Yasuda, Director of the Office of International Pharmaceutical Regulations, General Affairs Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, Mr. Shinobu Utsu, Director of PMDA, Japanese regulatory authorities, Mr. Tatsuya Ito, Chairman of the International Committee, Pharmaceutical Manufacturers Association of Japan, and the Japan Federation of Medical Devices Industry (JFMDA).
+The Japanese side of the conference was hosted by the Japan-Taiwan Exchange Association and supported by the Pharmaceuticals and Medical Devices Agency (PMDA), the JPMA, and others.
+Many people from related organizations attended the conference, including Mr. Naoyuki Yasuda, Director of the Office of International Pharmaceutical Regulations, General Affairs Division, Pharmaceuticals and Consumer Health Bureau, Ministry of Health, Labour and Welfare, Mr. Shinobu Utsu, PMDA Chief Executive, Japanese regulatory authorities, the Pharmaceutical Manufacturers Association (JPMA) including Mr. Tatsuya Ito, Chairperson of the JPMA International Affairs Committee, and the Japan Federation of Medical Devices Association (JFMDA).

-The Taiwanese side was hosted by the Taiwan-Japan Relations Association, and included the Food and Drug Administration (TFDA) of the Ministry of Health and Welfare, the Center for Drug Evaluation (CDE), the National Health Insurance Agency (NHIA), the Pharmaceutical and Medical Device Committee of the Taipei Municipal Industrial and Commercial Association (JCCI PMDC), the Taiwan Pharmaceutical Manufacturers Association (TPMA), the Taiwan R&D-based Pharmaceutical Technology and New Drugs Taiwan Pharmaceutical Manufacturers Association (TPMA), Taiwan Research and Development of Pharmaceuticals and Medical Devices Association (TRPMA), Taiwan Research and Development of Pharmaceuticals and Medical Devices Association (IRPMA), Taiwan Generic Products Association (TGPA), Republic of China Pharmaceutical Development Association (CPMDA), Taiwan Medical Device Industry Association (TMBIA), and National Federation of Medical Device Trade Associations of the Republic of China (TFMDCA).
+The Taiwanese side was hosted by the Japan Relations Association, and included the Taiwan Food and Drug Administration (TFDA), the Center for Drug Evaluation (CDE), the National Health Insurance Agency (NHIA), the Pharmaceutical and Medical Device Division of the Taipei Municipal Industrial and Commercial Association (JCCI PMDC), the Taiwan Pharmaceutical Manufacturers Association (TPMA), the Taiwan R&D-oriented Taiwan Pharmaceutical Manufacturers Association (TPMA), Taiwan Research and Development of Pharmaceuticals and Medical Devices Association (TRPMA), Taiwan Research and Development of Pharmaceuticals and Medical Devices Association (IRPMA), Taiwan Generic Products Association (TGPA), Republic of China Pharmaceutical Development Association (CPMDA), Taiwan Medical Device Industry Association (TMBIA), and National Federation of Medical Device Trade Associations of the Republic of China (TFMDCA).

 The conference will begin with a keynote session on regulatory information from both authorities, followed by discussions on the promotion of clinical trials using digital tools, the sharing of various measures taken by both Taiwan and Japan in response to COVID-19, and medical insurance.
-The discussion was also related to medical insurance.
+Discussions on medical insurance were also held.
 The following is a summary of the discussions.

 Keynote speeches

-As regulatory updates on pharmaceuticals and medical devices, the TFDA from Taiwan and the PMDA from Japan presented the latest status.
+As regulatory updates on pharmaceuticals and medical devices, the TFDA from Taiwan and the PMDA from Japan presented their latest status.

 TFDA introduced the Emergency Use Authorization (EUA) for COVID-19 vaccine, regenerative medicine, real-world data for drug applications, and the latest developments in clinical trials and medical devices. e-Labeling introduced five pilot programs underway, and the possibility of linking electronic medical records and other systems for medical use.
 He also introduced the future vision of e-labeling, including five pilot programs underway and the concept of linking e-labeling with electronic medical records and other systems for the benefit of medical care.
-He concluded by expressing his gratitude to Japan for the valuable experience gained through the past collaboration and his hope to actively pursue further collaboration in the future.
+He concluded by expressing his gratitude to Japan for the valuable experience gained through the past collaboration and his hope to actively pursue future collaboration.

 10th Anniversary Session

 The conference also included a session to commemorate the 10th anniversary of the TFDA.
-After that, six panelists discussed topics related to the past, such as what has been achieved in the past 10 years of collaboration and challenges that have yet to be resolved, as well as what should be done to lead other Asian countries, what should be done to build evidence from Asia, and what should be done to build evidence from Asia.
+After a review of the past 10 years by TFDA Chief Wu Shu-mei, the six panelists discussed topics related to the past, including what has been achieved through collaboration over the past 10 years and challenges yet to be resolved, as well as what should be done to lead other Asian countries, what should be done to build evidence from Asia, and what should be done to build a global network of cooperation.
 The panelists also exchanged opinions on topics related to the present and future, such as what should be done to lead other Asian countries, what should be done to build evidence from Asia, and how to promote collaboration between Japan and Taiwan in the next 10 years.

 It was also noted that Japan and Taiwan have been cooperating and taking measures from a scientific perspective based on regulatory science, and that it is very important to continue to reflect new technologies in regulations from a scientific perspective in the future.
 In order to continue to cooperate and lead Asia in the future, it is important to collect data and share knowledge based on the past efforts.
-He also stated that it is important to look ahead not only to the next 10 years, but also to the 10 years beyond that.
+In addition, it is important to look ahead not only to the next 10 years, but also to the 10 years beyond that.

 3. promotion of clinical trials using digital technology 4.